gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-2/main.typ

   caption: [Concolic Testing - Search Strategies],
 ) <strategies-runs>

-The purpose of concolic testing, is the exploration of all branches, discovering valid & failure sequences for the program.
+The purpose of concolic testing is the exploration of all branches, discovering valid & failure sequences for the program.
 Changing the search strategy used to explore all branches, does not inherently change the result of the execution.
 All satisfiable and unsatisfiable branches will be explored eventually.